anandpiyush1521/journalApp/Readme.md

 - **Get a Single Journal Entry**: `GET localhost:8080/journal/id/{myId}`
 - **Update a Journal Entry By ID**: `PUT localhost:8080/journal/id/{myId}`
 - **Delete a Journal Entry By ID**: `DELETE localhost:8080/journal/id/{myId}`

+Additionally, two new functions have been added:
+- **Email Service**: Allows users to receive notifications or summaries via email.
+- **Sentiment Analysis**: Provides sentiment analysis on journal content to gauge emotions or themes.

 Make sure to include appropriate authentication headers if authentication is enabled.